LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/function-input-and-output.rst

    single: function; argument
    single: function; parameter

-Over the past two sections, we introduced two function-related concepts that are very similar, and are often confusing to distinguish: *arguments* and *parameters*.
+Over the past few sections, we introduced two function-related concepts that are very similar, and are often confusing to distinguish: *arguments* and *parameters*.
 The difference between the two is subtle, so we will attempt to clear that up now.

 The easiest way to talk about the difference between arguments and parameters is by referring to an example.